This week, along with over 200 organizations, filmmakers, institutions,

 The deal, a joint venture called Smithsonian Networks, assigns managing partner Showtime the right of first refusal (control of distribution) on any films that make more than "incidental" use of the Smithsonian collections or for interviews with Smithsonian staff.
 A Freedom of Information Act request to force disclosure of the contract's specifics is also in the works.

 Today's powerful cultural and educational privatization locomotive got its first real head of steam a few mileposts back - when the Reagan administration loosened the commercial funding rules for PBS.
 "Public" broadcasting is definitely not the only educational or cultural institution that is in need of better funding and a sharper focus on the will and interests of the people.
 So unless and until we decide together to halt and reverse this dangerous engine, the forces of privatization will severely harm or destroy the rest of the public sphere, taking what remains of our democracy along with it.

-Watch a video announcement of the action featuring filmmaker Ken Burns and the Center for American Progress here and an announcement Q & A here.
+Summary and other links here; video announcement of action featuring filmmaker Ken Burns and the Center for American Progress here, announcement Q & A here; google article search here.